 Here’s a final suggestion.
 The author explains that dead space is caused by one essential thing, you don’t know what the next task really is.
 Therefore, “the first step in minimizing dead space is to identify what your Most Important Next Step (MINS) is on your journey.
 What is the smallest action you can do next to move your goal forward just a bit?
 You’ll likely find that, surprisingly, it’s usually something quick and easy to do.”
 What’s your MINS?
 Not sure?
 Ask a friend to help you, join a mastermind group, seek out a mentor.
 Now, block off time on your calendar to do that task.
 Take action.
 Think about being efficient vs effective.

 If you’ve been thinking about updating your website or starting a blog, your first action step is to give me a call.
 I can explain how to get started.
 We can talk about your new venture and get your questions answered.
-In addition to WordPress or Weebly websites and blogs, I also help with other marketing and administrative services virtually or in-person for my Victoria clients.
+In addition to WordPress websites and blogs, I also help with other marketing and administrative services virtually or in-person for my local clients.

 Learn more about how I work with my clients!